hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Tested with WordPress 6.3.
 * Tested with WooCommerce 7.9.
 * Added hCaptcha config check to the General settings page.
+* Added dynamic display of settings in sample hCaptcha.
 * Added compatibility with Ajax Gravity Forms.

 = 2.10.0 =